alexstaley/pacman-pdx/Langford-Log.md

 6. Attempted to move the script link to inside the body, still does not see "Logon()" as a function.
 7. Installed firebase admin install packge
 8. Added firebase scripts from firebase website for website logon.
+9. Added script for firebase auth 8.6.2 and it now is operable.
+10. Added a logout function for future features.